 From time to time, we'd see the artists around: the Stones walking around Plymouth, The Police hanging at the beach at Old Road Bay.
 We took Roger Daltrey waterskiing.
 Carrll being Carrll, heckled at Sting while he was jogging along the golf course, so sorry Sting!
 Another time, Carrll hid behind a bush to take pictures of Sting playing tennis at the View Pointe Hotel, when Sting saw him, and threw his racket down!
 So much for getting away from it all!
 Elton John, Sting, and Boy George were our neighbors at one point while they recorded on the island.

 Hurricane Hugo came along, September 17th, 1989...
 It was crazy, the scariest thing we had ever experienced!
 Mom, dad, sister and I were in a closet for 8 hours.
 Thirty percent of our roof took off, but we had no injuries.
 No water at the house for 2 weeks, no power for 3 months.
 I voted to repair the roof ourselves (I am kind of a handyman).
 We did so and then moved to Maui in 1990 with much sadness.
 In 1991 dad buys me a Yamaha SY77 Synthesizer workstation, I discover I can arrange music...I'm totally blown away by its magic!
-I now could arrange and record on 16 tracks, using any sound I wished!
-I could also save my music on floppy-disc, wow!

 During this trip our daughter Masha (age 10) was invited to a radio interview where she released her very first Reggae song, “Raspberries”, she was thrilled!
 I continue to compose and record at home.
 I do projects with Irina and Masha, it’s fun.

 As for the conclusion on the house...Well our roof was going very fast, the house needed a lot of work and money put into it, ultimately we were forced to sell it in 2018.
 We'll always have great memories of our true home, Montserrat.
-Thanks little island for helping me discover composing.
+Thanks little island for helping me discover music.